 In today’s mortgage market, underwriters of mortgage banks usually make their decisions based on guidelines set by agencies (FHA, VA, Fannie Mae, Freddie Mac).
 The affiliated business association of mortgage bankers is the Mortgage Bankers Association of America.

-Next we will look at the Mortgage Broker
+Next we will look at the mortgage broker

-The major trade association for mortgage brokers is the National Association of Mortgage Brokers The association is a nonprofit organization with a code of ethics and business practices that applies to any broker who wants to be a member.
+that applies to any broker who wants to be a member.
 There is a section of the association’s web site where you can search for a member broker in your area.

 Whether you choose a mortgage banker or mortgage broker, you can’t be wrong in that decision on its own.
 As in anything, the quality is in the people and it is then good idea, no essential, to ask friends and relatives, especially those who have recently gone through the process, to recommend a mortgage professional.